A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

-As we have seen, this function takes potentials to twice the pointwise currents that they induce.
-We have also seen that a potential $\phi$ is compatible with the governing laws of circuits if and only if
+As we have seen, this function takes potentials to the pointwise currents that they induce.
+We have also seen, in Prop.~\ref{minimum_power_implies_kirchhoff_current}, that a potential $\phi$ is compatible with the governing laws of circuits if and only if

-The operator $\nabla$ acts as a discrete analogue of the Laplacian for the graph $\Gamma$, so we call this operator the \define{Laplacian} of $\Gamma$, and say that equation \eqref{dirichlet} is a version of Laplace's equation.
+The operator $\Delta$ acts as a discrete analogue of the Laplacian, so we call this operator the \define{Laplacian}, and say that equation \eqref{dirichlet} is a version of Laplace's equation.
 We then say that the problem of finding an extension $\phi$ of some fixed boundary potential $\psi$ that solves this Laplace's equation---or, equivalently, the problem of finding a $\phi$ that obeys the principle of minimum power for $\psi$---is a discrete version of the \define{Dirichlet problem}.

 As we shall see, this version of the Dirichlet problem always has a solution.
 However, the solution is not necessarily unique.
-If we take a solution $\phi$ and some $\alpha \in \R^N$ that is constant on each connected component and vanishes on the boundary of $\Gamma$, it is clear that $\phi+\alpha$ is still an extension of $\psi$ and that
+If we take a solution $\phi$ and some $\alpha \in \R^N$ that is constant on each connected component and vanishes on the boundary $\partial N$, it is clear that $\phi+\alpha$ is still an extension of $\psi$ and that

 so $\phi + \alpha$ is another solution.
-We say that a connected component of a circuit \define{touches the boundary} if it contains a vertex in $\partial N$.
-Note that such an $\alpha$ must vanish on all connected components touching the boundary.
+We say that a connected component of a circuit \define{touches the boundary} if it contains a node in $\partial N$.
+Note that $\alpha$ as above must vanish on all connected components touching the boundary.

-With these preliminaries in hand, we can solve the Dirichlet problem: \begin{proposition} For any boundary potential $\psi \in \R^{\partial N}$ there exists a potential $\phi$ obeying the principle of minimum power for $\psi$.
-If we also demand that $\phi$ vanish on every connected component of $\Gamma$ not touching the boundary, then $\phi$ is unique. \end{proposition} \begin{proof} For existence, observe that the power is a nonnegative quadratic form, the extensions of $\psi$ form an affine subspace of $\R^N$, and a nonnegative quadratic form restricted to an affine subspace of a real vector space must reach a minimum somewhere on this subspace.